Slim95Chrisp/triangle-tracker/README.md

 # Triangle Tracker
-#### The application enables a user to determine different type of triangle.
+#### The application enables a user to determine different types of triangles based on their length values.
 30/11/2018
 #### Authors **Chrispus Ngure**
 ## Description
 The application will return the type of triangle when it receives length values.